midonet/midonet/vagrant/README.md

 can stop the vm with `$ vagrant suspend`, and bring it back with `$ vagrant up`.

 Inside the vm, you can go to /midonet to access the project and run maven commands from there as usual.
+You can run midolman normally using the maven exec:exec goal or run the midonet-api server with the jerry:run goal.
+Port forwarding is set by default with ports 4000 (midolman remote debugging) and 8080 (midonet-api).
+See docs/build-maven.md for details.

 The vm settings are changed in `Vagrantfile` (cpu, memory, ...).